UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/selection_box_over_3p_end.png)

-Unfortunately, to drag the 3' end, you do have to select it.
+Unfortunately, to drag the 3' end, you do have to click it.
 So it may require zooming in and dragging a few times to get it all the way to the right:

 ![](images/scaffold_helix_0_full_length.png)

-Note that we stop a bit short on either end, because 304&middot;24 = 7296 is a bit too long for M13.
+Note that we stop a bit short on either  (leaving 8 unoccupied offsets on each side of the helix), because 304&middot;24 = 7296 is a bit too long for M13.
 Instead, we use length 288 on the helix, which if used on every helix will mean the scaffold will be length 288&middot;24 = 6912.